omniwaifu/obsidian-mcp/README.md

     4. Mark the 'Call Mom' task as complete.
     5. List the tasks again to confirm the change.
     6. Create a new note in the root called "Test Backlink Note.md" with the content "This note links to [[Today's daily note path]]".
 (Replace 'Today's daily note path' with the actual path obtained in step 1).
-    8. List the contents of the root directory.
+    7. List the contents of the root directory.
-    9. List my bookmarks.
+    8. Search the vault for notes containing "Project X".
 ```

 ## Security